Bullarah

 Bullarah's economy centres on broadacre farming, with properties producing wheat, barley, chickpeas, and dryland cotton across the fertile plains.
 The locality receives an average annual rainfall of around 525 millimetres, supporting productive cropping and grazing land.
 Residents travel to Moree for shopping, health services, schooling, and social activities, with the town serving as the main regional centre at the junction of the Gwydir and Newell Highways.

-Bullarah falls under postcode 2400 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Northern Tablelands electorate.
+Bullarah falls under postcode 2400 and is governed by the Moree Plains Council (Local Government Area).
+For federal elections, residents vote in the electorate of Parkes, while state elections fall under the Northern Tablelands electorate.

 📍 Location